-I am proud and privileged to have been Head of Primary at St. Andrew’s Grammar School since January 2010.
-Prior to this appointment, I had extensive experience in the government sector as a classroom teacher in a range of city and country schools and Deputy Principal at Highgate and Braeside Primary Schools for twelve and five years respectively.
-These postings have provided me with the valuable leadership, educational and management skills to operate as Head of Primary.
+Mr Wayne Cronin has been Head of Primary at St. Andrew’s Grammar School since January 2010.
+Prior to this appointment, he had extensive experience in the government sector as a classroom teacher in a range of city and country schools and Deputy Principal at Highgate and Braeside Primary Schools for twelve and five years respectively.
+These postings have provided Wayne with the valuable leadership, educational and management skills to operate as Head of Primary.

-I am a dedicated leader with a comprehensive understanding of the educational needs of primary school students.
-I work closely with staff to develop curriculum, use assessment to drive teaching and implement programs to improve the learning outcomes of all students.
-I endeavour at all times to work with our staff and parents to ensure students are engaged and progress emotionally, physically and academically at our school
+Wayne is a dedicated leader with a comprehensive understanding of the educational needs of primary school students.
+He works closely with staff to develop curriculum, use assessment to drive teaching and implement programs to improve the learning outcomes of all students.
+Wayne endeavours at all times to work with our staff and parents to ensure students are engaged and progress emotionally, physically and academically at our school

-I work closely with the school community, have an excellent rapport with the staff, a wonderful relationship with the parents and pride myself on knowing the capabilities of every student in the school.
+Wayne works closely with the school community, has an excellent rapport with the staff, a wonderful relationship with the parents and prides himself on knowing the capabilities of every student in the school.

 Head of Secondary School